patheros/PathSetManuals/modules/Crossing.md

 Crossing is a sequencer with field of notes and intersections.
 Each intersection can be configured to allow notes through in different ways.

 Like every sequencer in the Rainbows set, Crossing is designed to sequence notes.
 Each step in the sequence can be set to a specific note by clicking the corresponding note.
-Crossing also can also have three more sequencers running on the same module by adding the expander through the contextual menu.
+Crossing can also have two different expanders.
+One adds more play-heads the other one adds configurable randomizing triggers.

 ## Panel